awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-express-clustering.md

       If you copy and paste your application URL into another web browser and refresh the page, you should see your CurrItem count go up after 5 minutes\.

    1. Take a snapshot of your logs\.
-For more information about retrieving logs, see [Viewing Logs from Amazon EC2 Instances in Your Elastic Beanstalk Environment](using-features.logging.md)\.
+For more information about retrieving logs, see [Viewing logs from Amazon EC2 instances in your Elastic Beanstalk environment](using-features.logging.md)\.

    1. Check the file `/var/log/nodejs/nodejs.log` in the log bundle\.
 You should see something similar to the following: